-Alimony and Child Support Deductions in Florida
+Alimony and Allowable Child Support Deductions in Florida

 One of the most significant child support deductions in Florida you may be eligible to subtract from your gross income is the court-ordered child support you pay because of another case (i.e. you have another child or children, and the court has ordered you to make monthly child support payments).
 Careful, if you make voluntary payments that are not the result of a court-order (many people do this because they love their children and/or because they used to have a private arrangement without court intervention or oversite), those payments generally do not qualify as one of the child support deductions in Florida.
 It is also important to note that if you have been ordered to pay child support as a result of a previous case, and you have not made your payments (resulting in arrearages or past due payments that must be made), those would-be payments may not qualify as a child support deduction in your present case.
 You only receive “credit” if you pay.
 Court-orders are not to be taken lightly.
 There are real consequences for failures of payment.
 This same principle applies to alimony.
-Alimony paid from a current or previous relationship may qualify as a deduction provided those payments are timely made.

 Mandatory Union and Retirement Deductions

-Recently, a client asked me if their 401K and IRA contributions qualify as standard child support deductions in Florida.
+Recently, a client asked us if their 401K and IRA contributions qualify as standard child support deductions in Florida.
 Although every case is different, generally speaking, unless the retirement payments are MANDATORY (some corporate jobs and public-sector jobs require contributions toward/for retirement), they are considered voluntary and thus do not qualify as child support deductions in Florida.
 The same applies to union dues.
 If they are not MANDATORY (subtracted from your paycheck as a condition of your employment), in the eyes of the court, any payments you make to the union are voluntary and do not qualify as a deduction.